Kamsi-yonna/Kamsi-yonna/README.md

 ### |Software Engineer|
 ------------------------

 I am a self-motivated designer and frontend engineer with a passion for learning and a simple desire to solve problems through thoughtful design and code.
-I believe in the power of collaboration and am excited to connect with like-minded individuals here on GitHub.
+I believe in the power of collaboration and I hope to connect with like-minded individuals here on GitHub.

 *   🛠   My stack includes Webflow, Nuxt(vue.js), Astro, Typescript & Tailwind.css.
 *   🏠  My background in <a href="https://etiobikamsi.wixsite.com/kamsiyonna">architecture & interior designer<a> informs my approach to web development, allowing me to create visually appealing and user-friendly interfaces.